-If cash and investments were placed in an irrevocable trust for OPEB, then the cash and investments would also be subtracted to determine the "net OPEB liability."
-The County has set aside \$27,791 in the Self-Insurance Internal Service Fund for OPEB.
+If cash and investments were placed in an irrevocable trust for OPEB, then the cash and investments would be subtracted to determine the "net OPEB liability."
+The County has set aside \$17.415 million in the Self-Insurance Internal Service Fund for OPEB.
 Fair value was used to value the cash and investments set aside.

-This \$27,791 represents 33.4% of the County's net OPEB liability at September 30, 2017.
-However, since an irrevocable trust was not established, none of this \$27,791 in cash and investment is considered to be "plan fiduciary net position."
-Net OPEB liability is reported in the accompanying financial statements of net position because an irrevocable trust was not established.
+This \$17.415 million represents 65.94% of the County's net OPEB liability at September 30, 2018.
+However, since an irrevocable trust was not established, none of this \$17.415 million in cash and investment is considered to be "plan fiduciary net position."
+Therefore "total OPEB liability" equals "net OPEB liability."
+However, net OPEB liability is reported in the accompanying financial statements of net position because OPEB benefit payments are considered employer contributions as shown on the following table.

-The change in the net OPEB liability during fiscal year 2017 as well as the beginning and ending net OPEB liability is shown below.
+The change in the net OPEB liability during fiscal year 2018 as well as the beginning and ending net OPEB liability is shown below.